Zucchini Noodle Mock Pasta Salad (Video)

-PIN Zucchini Noodle Pasta Salad to try it later!
+PIN the Zucchini Pasta Salad to try it later!

-The recipe is a low-carb and gluten-free offspring of my Pasta Salad with Italian Sausage, a family-favorite recipe I’ve been making for years for family parties and if you’re not worried about carbs, that’s also a fabulous recipe!
-But I’ve been surprised at how well the pasta salad with zucchini noodles has been received whenever I’ve served it.
+The recipe is a low-carb and gluten-free offspring of my a family-favorite salad I’ve been making for years, and if you’re not worried about carbs that’s also a fabulous recipe with all my favorite pasta salad ingredients!
+But I’ve been surprised at how well the pasta salad with zucchini noodles has been received whenever I’ve served it; I hope you try it if you like the idea of a pasta salad that’s low in carbs!

 What ingredients do you need for this recipe?